William Whewell: Work in college administration

 Whewell was prominent not only in scientific research and philosophy but also in university and college administration.
 His first work, An Elementary Treatise on Mechanics (1819), cooperated with those of George Peacock and John Herschel in reforming the Cambridge method of mathematical teaching.
 His work and publications also helped influence the recognition of the moral and natural sciences as an integral part of the Cambridge curriculum.

 In general, however, especially in later years, he opposed reform: he defended the tutorial system, and in a controversy with Connop Thirlwall (1834), opposed the admission of Dissenters; he upheld the clerical fellowship system, the privileged class of "fellow-commoners", and the authority of heads of colleges in university affairs.

 He opposed the appointment of the University Commission (1850) and wrote two pamphlets (Remarks) against the reform of the university (1855).
-He stood against the scheme of entrusting elections to the members of the senate and instead, advocated the use of college funds and the subvention of scientific and professorial work.
+He stood against the scheme of entrusting elections to the members of the senate and instead advocated the use of college funds and the subvention of scientific and professorial work.

 He was elected Master of Trinity College, Cambridge in 1841, and retained that position until his death in 1866.

 The Whewell Professorship of International Law and the Whewell Scholarships were established through the provisions of his will.

 Whewell's interests in architecture

-Aside from Science, Whewell was also interested in the history of architecture throughout his life.
+Aside from science, Whewell was also interested in the history of architecture throughout his life.
 He is best known for his writings on Gothic architecture, specifically his book, Architectural Notes on German Churches (first published in 1830).
-In this work, Whewell established a strict nomenclature for German Gothic churches and came up with a theory of stylistic development.
+In this work, Whewell established a strict nomenclature for German Gothic churches and developed a theory of stylistic development.
 His work is associated with the "scientific trend" of architectural writers, along with Thomas Rickman and Robert Willis.

 He paid from his own resources for the construction of two new courts of rooms at Trinity College, Cambridge, built in a Gothic style.
 The two courts were completed in 1860 and (posthumously) in 1868, and are now collectively named Whewell's Court (in the singular).